Skip to main content

 Our Mitigation Team

-The Mitigation Section consists of the ODEM Mitigation Section Manager/State Hazard Mitigation Officer (SHMO), two Deputy State Hazard Mitigation Officers (one Post-Disaster Grant Specialist and one Non-Disaster Grant Specialist), a Special Projects Coordinator, a Risk MAP Coordinator, a Planner, six Mitigation Program Representatives, an Administrative Assistant, and an Accountant to administer the HMA grant programs at the state-level.
+The Mitigation Section consists of the OEM Mitigation Section Manager/State Hazard Mitigation Officer (SHMO), two Deputy State Hazard Mitigation Officers, a Special Projects Coordinator, a Risk MAP Coordinator, a Planner, six Mitigation Program Representatives, an Administrative Assistant, and an Accountant to administer the HMA grant programs at the state-level.

 The SHMO is the liaison between local entities and FEMA Region X for all hazard mitigation assistance grant programs.
 The SHMO also facilitates the quarterly State Interagency Hazard Mitigation Team (IHMT) meetings.
-The Planner, who primarily works with entities on natural hazard mitigation plans in addition to assisting OEM with a variety of post-disaster recovery efforts.
+The Planner primarily works with entities on natural hazard mitigation plans and assists with a variety of post-disaster recovery efforts.
 The Planner also plays an active role during IHMT meetings (agenda drafting, meeting minutes, etc.).

 Leadership: